 3.Chinese High Fin Shark

-What fish can live in small outdoor ponds?
+What kind can live in small outdoor water areas?

 For small ponds, choose a variety of fish that is small and doesn’t require much space for swimming, For very small ponds Fathead Minnows and guppies are a good choice.
 Goldfish are also a great addition to smaller outdoor ponds.